w3c/strategy/.github/ISSUE_TEMPLATE/04_chartering.md

 ---
 name: Chartering template
-about: Charter development and review
+about: Charter development and review.
+Please fill the template to note a new charter or charter revision for strategy review.
 title: ''
 labels: 'Evaluation: untriaged'
 assignees: ''

 ---

-Please fill the template below to note a new charter or charter revision for strategy review.
+New charter proposal, reviewers please take note.

 # Charter Review